daverona/docker-cromwell/README.md

 ## Advanced Usages

-In this section we show how to log in remote (or local) host and run workflows.
+In this section we show how to log in to remote (or local) host and run workflows.

 ### Local Backend with Docker

 Since cromwell runs in a Docker container on your host, your host is surely able to run workflows which utilize Docker images.
+The catch is, since cromwell runs in a container, a workflow cannot create another container in the cromwell container.
+However `cromwell` can log in to your host to run the workflow container.

 For `cromwell` account to log in without password to your host, `cromwell`'s RSA public key needs to be added to your `${HOME}/.ssh/authorized_keys` file on the host: